horatiu665/tweetlistener/wiki/tests/summer.md

 The query subtracts an amount of days equal to the remainder to the division by 3 (arbitrary amount of days) from the date, and therefore groups and counts the results based on this formula, yielding wider bins for the histogram.
 This makes it possible to have readable x-axis values and group the bins for an easier overview over long periods of time.

+Another filter to apply to this query is a limitation of the dates between june and september, to fit the data within the bounds of the experiment.
+For this, a WHERE extension can be applied to the previous query, yielding:

+SELECT DATE_FORMAT(DATE_SUB(`created_at`, INTERVAL MOD(DAY(`created_at`), 3) DAY), '%Y-%m-%d') as DATES, Count(*) AS COUNT FROM `godzilla` WHERE (`created_at` BETWEEN '2015-06-01 00:00:00' AND '2015-09-01 00:00:00' ) group by DATES